usnav/usnav/README.md

 - 🔭 I’m currently working on **Real Time Projects**

-- 🌱 I’m currently learning **To Advance My Skills as Web developer**
+- 🌱 I’m currently learning **To Advance My Skills as a Web developer**

 - 👯 I’m looking to collaborate on **Auth0 and Testing**